browatbn2/theme-academic-cv/content/publication/browatzki-2011/index.md

 publication_types:
 - paper-conference
 publication: '*Proceedings of the IEEE International Conference on Computer Vision*'
+#publication_short: '*Proceedings of the IEEE International Conference on Computer Vision*'
 doi: 10.1109/ICCVW.2011.6130385
 abstract: Categorization of objects solely based on shape and appearance is still a largely unresolved issue.
 With the advent of new sensor technologies*such as consumer-level